Malted Chocolate Peanut Butter No Churn Ice Cream

 malted chocolate peanut butter no churn ice cream

 With no churn ice cream not only do you not need an ice cream maker, you don’t need to make a cooked custard either.
-In this malted chocolate peanut butter ice cream recipe all you actually need to make it is a kitchen mixer.
+In this malted chocolate peanut butter ice cream recipe all you need to make it is a kitchen mixer.
 Instead of churning, you are whipping.
 The whipping increases the volume of the ice cream base with a light, airy texture that I adore.

 malted chocolate peanut butter no churn ice cream